Live at the Wheelhouse

 Live at the Wheelhouse is the debut extended play by American contemporary Christian music band We the Kingdom, which was released via Capitol Christian Music Group on October 25, 2019.

 The EP was preceded by the release of "Dancing on the Waves" and "Holy Water" as singles.
 The latter went on to become the band's breakthrough hit, peaking at No. 2 on the Hot Christian Songs chart.

 The EP garnered mixed reactions from music critics but managed to attain commercial success having reached No 3 on the US Christian Albums chart.

 Background

-The EP was recorded at the Young Life SharpTop Cove in Jasper, Georgia.
+The EP was recorded at Sharptop Cove, a Young Life Camp, in Jasper, Georgia.
 Franni Cash shared in an interview with Ross Cluver of CCM Magazine that the EP's name was developed from the name of the clubhouse at SharpTop called the wheelhouse, hence the name, Live at the Wheelhouse.

 Singles

 "Dancing on the Waves" was released as the first single from Live at the Wheelhouse on August 16, 2019.
 "Holy Water" was released on September 13, 2019, as the second single from the EP.
 The song was the band's breakthrough hit single, peaking at No. 6 on the US Bubbling Under Hot 100 Singles chart, No. 2 on Hot Christian Songs chart, and No. 1 on Christian Airplay.